donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 It is only solvable when $\frac{m_2}{2MI}\frac{(\overrightarrow{bar1} \cdot \overrightarrow{bar2})^2}{|\overrightarrow{bar2}|^2}$ is less than 1.

-### Implications of the Failures of convergence of Payback Method
+### Implications of the Failures of Convergence of Payback Method

-The two previous failures imply that Payback method is not an unbiased approximation method that can lead to accurate result as the repeatance of the payback procedure increases.
+The two previous failures imply that the Payback method is not an unbiased approximation method that can lead to accurate results as the repetition of the payback procedure increases.

 Hence, it is only applied once for P0 and P1 in the implementation.

 ### Angular Displacement Magnitude Limitation on P0

-In the real world, a grass cannot rotate or twist infinitely.
+In the real world, grass cannot rotate or twist infinitely.
-A grass blade would have limitation, and it would be broken if it receives torque beyond its limitation.
+A grass blade would have limitations, and it would break if it receives torque beyond its limitation.

-Hence, we set threshold to the magnitude of the angular displacement and make additional process of keeping the limit.
+Hence, we set a threshold to the magnitude of the angular displacement and make an additional process of keeping the limit.

-In dynamics, angular displacement delta $\overrightarrow{\Delta\theta}$ is calculated in each frame and updates the angualr displacement.
+In dynamics, angular displacement delta $\overrightarrow{\Delta\theta}$ is calculated in each frame and updates the angular displacement.

 ```math
 \overrightarrow{d}_{new} = \overrightarrow{d}_{old} + \overrightarrow{\Delta\theta}